Dok6857/test-task/README.md

 # test-task

 Task:
-Create applications to test password strength.
+Create application to test password strength.

 The essence of the assignment:
 Create a field for entering a password, under the field add 3 sections which will show the strength of the password;